Self-Editing Your First Draft (Manuscript Flow, Character Development, etc.)

 And just to think how happy and fulfilled you were just a few moments ago thinking you’ve done it!

-At this stage, you have probably told a few people you’re writing your first novel and they’re all eager to know: how many pages are we talking about?
+At this stage you’ve probably told a few people you’re writing your first novel and they’re all eager to know: how many pages are we talking about?

 Spoiler alert for all you people out there: authors don’t speak in pages, we speak in number of words per manuscript.

-Now, back to the horror show that is editing.
+Now, back to the horror show that is editing your novel.
 It’s going to take tears, sweat, sleepless nights, but the result will be worth it.